anielsen108/Monologues-Detailed/monologues/jason-self-justification.md

 - `Reasonable persuasion curdling to contempt`
 - `Matter-of-fact close`

-### Cobalt Intimacy — Soft confessions, whispered bargains, and personal pleas.
+### Mint Reassurance — Fresh calm and restorative cool.
-Use the [Cobalt Intimacy](../vocal-energy/cobalt-intimacy.md) setup for these cues:
+Use the [Mint Reassurance](../vocal-energy/mint-reassurance.md) setup for these cues:

 - `Gentle reproach, clipped consonants`